SALT-Lab-Human-AI/project-check-point-1-NOODEIA/setup/ACE_README.md

     -d '{"message":"I keep messing up 1/2 + 1/3.","conversationId":"<session-id>"}'
   ```
   Expect the response JSON to include `metadata.scratch.ace_delta`.
+* Sanitised replies should no longer emit isolated numeric lines (for example, a lone `10`).
+If they do, review `_sanitize_answer` and ensure premature reveals are still masked in the tutoring plan.

 | Command | Purpose |
 |---------|---------|